 Hanna, bravo.
 Amazing creativity.

-The lady prints me a new boarding pass, and the guy takes my luggage and explaines: fast passport control for business class, and then to security control, because boarding is already underway!
+The lady prints me a new boarding pass, and the guy takes my luggage and explains: fast passport control for business class, and then to security control because boarding is already underway!

 The people who run the bus always seemed ridiculous to me.
-After all, another bus will come soon.
-But the plane is different, sometimes you have to make yourself looking ridiculous, to catch the plane.
+After all, another coach will come soon.
+But the plane is different, and sometimes you have to make yourself look ridiculous, to catch the flight.
 So I rush through the airport, feeling the sweat going down my face, and a small backpack doesn’t help running this marathon.
 I get to the passport control.
-Why this guy mentioned control for the business class, since here is a queue too?!
-Without thinking, I’m going to the beginning of it and I beg people to let me go first, because my boarding is already underway.
+Why this guy mentioned the passport control for the business class since there is a queue too?!
+Without thinking, I’m going to the beginning of it, and I beg people to let me go first because my boarding is already underway.
 They agree, I get a stamp in the passport and run.

 Fuck, wrong way!

 I run, already have enough, I miss my breath, but I still run.
 Damn, why this airport is so big?!
-I run to the gate, and I see huge crowd of people.
+I run to the gate, and I see a vast crowd of people.

 In the 500 meters long line for security check.
-The last point before boarding the airplane.
-I ask people at the end of the line where they fly to.
+The last point before boarding the aeroplane.
+I ask people at the end of the line where they fly.

 “Kathmandu” comes the reply.